 A history of trauma can also play a role in the formation of a drug addiction.
 Through a range of therapy methods, patients can discover, address and resolve some of these issues.

-Receiving Comprehensive Treatment
+Receiving Comprehensive Treatment in San Diego

-Intensive Outpatient Program at Soledad House is about much more than just treating the physical symptoms of addiction.
+Our intensive outpatient program at Soledad House is about much more than just treating the physical symptoms of addiction.
 It’s a comprehensive approach to recovery that takes every aspect of health into consideration.

-We design our womens addiction treatment programs to deliver results, but they also aim to provide comfort, support, and fun.
+We design our women’s addiction treatment programs to deliver results, but they also aim to provide comfort, support, and fun.
 There are lots of extra amenities that enhance recovery and show that sobriety can still be enjoyable.
 Just a few examples include the following:

 - Frequent beach outings